VUEngine/vuengine.github.io/documentation/tutorial/collisions.md

 # Collisions

-The only piece of functionality that still needs to be added to the game, before we can call it Pong, are collisions.
+The only piece of functionality that still needs to be added to the game, before we can call it Pong, is collisions.
 And that's exactly what we will be doing next.
 [Colliders](/documentation/api/class-collider/) are the missing [Components](/documentation/api/class-component/) in our [Actors](/documentation/api/class-actor/) so they can interact with each other.
 But before adding them, we need to understand In-Game Types and Collider Layers.

 ## In-Game Types